vuvictor1/vuvictor1/README.md

 ### Hi!
 My name is Victor.

-I'm a Computer Science student with interest in software engineering and game development.
+I'm a computer science student with interest in software engineering and game development.

 Contact me at: VuVictor@csu.fullerton.edu or https://vuvictor.up.railway.app/